CopernicaMarketingSoftware/Documentation/Publisher/en/mx.md

 Mailings sent by Copernica use such a special envelope address.
 Besides the normal *from* address (like info@yourcompany.com), each message gets a unique *envelope* address (for example ui2ad8f9@feedback.yourcompany.com).
 The part in front of the '@' is a code that is unique for each addressee.
-When a bounce is sent to this address, we can easily link this bounce to the original message because of this unique identifier.
+When we receive a bounce that is sent to such an address, we can easily link this bounce to the original message because of this unique identifier.

 ## MX records